Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Background and Related Work

 \section{Background and Related Work}

 In this section, we describe how we categorized stakeholders by drawing on prior work, and how we selected a subset of these stakeholder types to represent in our case studies in Section \ref{sec:cases}.
 We also explain how the questions we chose reflect the explanation needs identified in the literature, and conclude by situating our work within relevant prior work.
-An extended discussion of related work, including a dedicated section on explainability for time-series models, is available in the appendix (Section \ref{app:related-work}).